shadowed1/ChromeOS_PowerControl/README.md

 </p>
 <br> <br>

-- Beta version is not guaranteed to be stable! <br>
 - Requires Developer Mode - Supports AMD, ARM, and Intel.
 - Control battery charging limit instead of relying on Adaptive Charging to maximize battery longevity.
 - Control CPU clockspeed in relation to temperature; enabling lower temperatures under load and longer battery life.